leopardfr/Karma-Nuker/README.md

 ```
 You can now nuke any server you have admin perms in.
 ```
-### 6. Disclaimer!
+### 6. Update!
-There might be a flaw of code appearing after pressing "Enter" when it tells you to, dw ab it.
-Just type in your command into the server.
+Recent Errors Has Been Fixed

 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">

 → Are u retarded and still dont understand how to set it up?
-[CONTACT ME HERE](https://guns.lol/law)
+[CONTACT ME HERE](https://guns.lol/opsec)